Dijkstra’s Algorithm: A Complete Guide for 2025

 4. Repeat: Visit the nearest node, update distances, and continue until all nodes are explored or the destination is reached.

-Before we jump into the dijkstra's algorithm example, let's clarify some important fundamental terms:
+Before going deeper into Dijkstra's Algorithm, let's clarify some important fundamental terms:

 Now, let’s apply Dijkstra’s shortest path algorithm.